HackMIT-Team-2020/Main_Project/README.md

 With our vision of making studying simpler for students in mind, we designed a wireframe mockup of Notention’s flow and its look and feel in Adobe XD; we created our logo in Adobe Illustrator.
 For the backend, we used Node.js with Express, the Google Vision API, and lowdb; in the frontend, we used HTML, CSS, JQuery with some Bootstrap, the [Sketchpad](https://github.com/yiom/sketchpad) library, and a [JQuery Modal](https://jquerymodal.com/) library.
 But, most importantly, we built Notention with lots of love.

 ## Challenges we faced
+Spaced repetition can be implemented in many ways and we had to figure out a model that would work for as many people as possible while still being customizable for individual review scores.

 ## Accomplishments we're proud of

 ## What's next?